pebble-dev/rebble-help/_topic/setup-android.md

 ![](/images/setup/8.png)

-# Finish configuring your Pebble
+# Complete the Pebble pairing

 Once you get to this screen, you've finished part 1 - connecting your Pebble.